Tom Hodgkinson: Biography

 Tom Hodgkinson was born in Newcastle, England.
 He is the brother of journalist and author Will Hodgkinson; their father is the science and medical writer Neville Hodgkinson and their mother is the prolific non-fiction writer and journalist Liz Hodgkinson.

 Hodgkinson was educated at Westminster School and Jesus College, Cambridge, during which time he played the bass guitar in the Stupids-influenced thrash band Chopper.
 He lived in North Devon until 2013.
 He currently lives in London.

 In the early 1990s, he worked at a Rough Trade Records shop in London, where he had the idea for The Idler.
 In the late 1990s, he became an importer of absinthe.

-From 1997 to 2002 he and Gavin Pretor-Pinney ran Idle Industries, a creative consultancy with clients such as Channel 4, The Guardian, Sony PlayStation, ad agency Mother, Paramount TV and Oakley.
-The pair launched the Crap Towns series of books.

 Hodgkinson has contributed articles to The Sunday Telegraph, The Guardian and The Sunday Times as well as being the author of the Idler spin-offs, How To Be Idle, How To Be Free and The Idle Parent.

-In 2006 he created National Unawareness Day, to be celebrated on 1 November.
+In 2006, he created National Unawareness Day, to be celebrated on 1 November.

-In March 2011 he and his partner Victoria Hull launched The Idler Academy in London, a school running courses in philosophy, public speaking, grammar, ukulele, singing, drawing, calligraphy, astronomy, foraging, bread baking, bartitsu and small business.
+In March 2011, he and his partner Victoria Hull launched The Idler Academy in London, a school running courses in philosophy, public speaking, grammar, ukulele, singing, drawing, calligraphy, astronomy, foraging, bread baking, bartitsu and small business.

-In April 2013 he launched the Idler Academy Bad Grammar Award, and in September 2013 he launched the Ukulele Player of the Year competition.
+In April 2013, he launched the Idler Academy Bad Grammar Award, and in September 2013 he launched the Ukulele Player of the Year competition.
 Bloomsbury UK and Bloomsbury US published his and Gavin's book, The Ukulele Handbook.